GATSY: Graph Attention Network for Music Artist Similarity: Experimental Setup

 \subsection{Original Dataset}

 We perform the model evaluation over Olga \cite{artistS}, which is one of the most popular datasets for music similarity \cite{artistS}.
-Although its size is limited, it is defined as one of the largest available datasets for this task \cite{artistS}.
-In particular, we consider all the available samples of the original dataset, whose description can be found in Table \ref{OlgaD}.
-Besides the artist relations $\mathcal{A}$, the Olga dataset shows low-level audio features, denoted as $\mathcal{X}$, representing track-level statistics about loudness, dynamics, and spectral shape of the signal.
+Although its size is limited, it is considered one of the largest available datasets for this task.
+In this work, most of the experiments are based on the available samples of Olga.
+In fact, it was not possible to retrieve the whole dataset, according to the instructions provided in \cite{artistS}.
+For this reason, we used a subgraph, whose description can be found in Table \ref{OlgaD}.
+Besides the artist relations $\mathcal{A}$, the Olga dataset shows low-level audio features or input features, denoted as $\mathcal{X}$, representing track-level statistics about loudness, dynamics, and spectral shape of the signal.
 Moreover, these features include more abstract descriptors of rhythm and tonal information, such as the bpm and the average pitch class profile.
+The dataset is in the form of an undirected graph and we split it into training/validation/test sets in the percentages of 80/10/10, respectively.